Last Updated on

 - 200 ml/ 6.7 fl.oz/ ¾ cup + 2 tablespoons milk

-- 300 g/ 10.5 oz good quality butter (European style is best, it has less water)
+- 300 g/ 10.5 oz good quality unsalted butter (fat content at least 82%)

-- 1-2 teaspoons vanilla extract
+- 1-2 teaspoons vanilla extract, to taste

 - Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
 Line a baking tray with baking paper.
 Spread the walnuts on the baking tray in an even layer and roast for about 3 or 4 minutes until slightly golden and beginning to be fragrant.
 Keep an eye on them, they should not get too dark or they will taste bitter.
 Take out of the oven and let get cold.

-- Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
-Line the baking tray with baking paper.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
+Line the baking tray (about 30x40 cm/ 12x15 inches) with baking paper.

-- To make the cake base start by separating the eggs.
+- Separate the eggs.
+Set the yolks aside, you will only need them for the buttercream.
 Beat the egg whites with the pinch of salt until stiff.
-Add 3 tablespoons sugar, the rum (optional) and the lemon juice and continue beating until stiff and glossy.
+Add 3 tablespoons sugar, rum (optional) and lemon juice and continue beating until stiff and glossy.
 Carefully fold in the rest of the ground and roasted walnuts.

-- Beat the soft butter until light and fluffy.
+- In the meantime take the butter out of the fridge and let it get soft.
+Beat the soft butter with the hand-held mixer until light and fluffy.
 Start adding the cold egg yolk cream, one tablespoon at a time, while beating continuously.
 Beat in the vanilla extract, to taste, as well.

 - Place one slice of the cake base on a rectangular serving platter.
-Cover with one third of the buttercream, place another slice of cake on top, cover with another third buttercream as well.
+Cover with one-third of the buttercream, place another slice of cake on top, cover with another third of the buttercream.
 Place the third cake slice on top and cover with the rest of the buttercream.